Coxwell Entrance Closure

 Intensive program

 The Intensive Program is for anyone committed to a deep exploration of substance use and recovery.
-Through individual therapy and group work, group members are supported in setting and working toward substance use goals, developing distress tolerance and coping skills, and exploring a wide range of topics, including self-compassion, emotions, stages of change, and boundaries.
+Group members are supported in setting and working toward substance use goals, developing distress tolerance and coping skills, and exploring a wide range of topics, including self-compassion, coping with cravings, mindful honesty, and boundaries.
+A few priority spots are reserved for individuals who regularly attend Skills Groups.

 Click Here for More Details